Tuburan, Cebu: The Battle of Tuburan and the Great Fire of 1898

-April 7 of 1898, during the ongoing revolution, Maxilom went home to Tuburan to defend the town against an incoming attack from Spanish armed forces and loyalist Filipinos.
-With the help of then-gobernadorcillo Fausto Tabotabo, he rallied the townspeople to battle on April 15, with casualties of 45 Cebuanos, among them are relatives of Maxilom.
-In the midst of the battle, the Spanish burned almost every building in the town center, sparing the parish church, the convent at its yard, and the municipal building, which was the house of Don Fausto.
+The battle resulted in heavy casualties, including the deaths of 45 Cebuanos, among them several of Maxilom's own relatives.
+In the midst of the conflict, the Spanish forces burned almost every building in the town center to the ground.
+They spared only the parish church, the convent in its yard, and the municipal building, which also served as the residence of Don Fausto Tabotabo.